 I want to offer more traditional dishes.
 When I first arrived here and talked with my chefs they were deeply interested in sauces such as alfredo and tomato basil cream, as these sauces are not Italian but creations of Italian-Americans.
 One of the nights that I was in charge of making our family meal, I made a tomato basil cream sauce and my chef’s eyes almost popped out of his head as he watched me pour cream into the pan.

-Almost an hour and a half and a crate of artichokes later I cleaned up my station, threw my trimmings in the biological waste bin outside and proudly showed my chef the neatly halved artichoke hearts swimming in lemon water.
-When he asked me where the rest of the artichokes where I told him I had cleaned my station and threw away the trimmings.
+Almost an hour and a half and a crate of artichokes later I cleaned up my station, threw my trimmings in the biological waste bin outside, and proudly showed my chef the neatly halved artichoke hearts swimming in lemon water.
+When he asked me where the rest of the artichokes were I told him I had cleaned my station and thrown away the trimmings.
 I thought his head was going to explode as the words were leaving my mouth.
 He sent me to the local mini-market for another crate of artichokes and when I returned he showed me the Italian way to clean artichokes.

 The hearts went in one container, the stalk was trimmed of its woody exterior and placed in other container to be blended and used for another dish, the rough outer leaves where chopped fine and slow simmered to be used in another a dish and the leaves where placed in another container to be used to make pesto.
 Nearly all of the plant was used in one way or another.
 I learned that day that every part of every ingredient has a use, you just need to ask.
 I plan on using this idea of complete utilization in its most extreme form for as long as I stand before a stove.

 Ten years from now, where do you see yourself in your culinary career?